celassad/ProjetTS/README.md

 #### main.m

-This files computes a simple analysis of an ecg signal.
+This file computes a simple analysis of an ecg signal.
 You can use it to test the different processing methods.
 This first version will plot the temporal signal, compute its cardiac rythma and display the different P, Q, R, S, T points for a specific segment.

 #### run_gui.m